Learn what an innovation workshop is and how to plan and manage the workshop in order to achieve the best results in the time available.

 With some concepts in place and our design ideas ready to be written up into a creative brief, this brought the workshop to an end.
 Our next steps are to begin to design an initial prototype from the sketches and concepts that the team came up with during the sprint.
 Once complete, we will take the prototype into user testing so that we are able to receive real feedback directly from the mouths of our potential users.

-Graphite has over a decade of experience of running workshops with clients to achieve digital innovation and transformation.
+Graphite has over a decade of experience of running workshops with clients in the healthcare and pharmaceutical sector to achieve digital innovation and transformation.
 We work collaboratively with our clients to bring their UX vision to life.
 Get in touch to learn more about running an online remote workshop with us, or alternatively visit our Design Sprint or User Research service pages.